 - Chapter 1 introduces you to the concepts and components of NightSim, a real-time tool that is part of the NightStarTM development environment. - Chapter 2 provides an overview of the primary factors that need to be taken into account prior to running NightSim on RedHawk Linux. - Chapter 3 explains the procedures for beginning and ending a NightSim session and explains how to get help. - Chapter 4 describes the frequency-based scheduler and introduces the components of NightSim's Scheduler window. - Chapter 5 describes the performance monitor and introduces the components of NightSim's Monitor window. - Appendix A discusses the NightStar License Manager (NSLM) and how to obtain and install licenses.
-It also discusses approaches for dealing with a firewall either on the system acting as the license server or on a system hosting the NightStar RT tools. - Appendix A discusses the format of configuration files used by NightSim as well as the automatic conversion of configuration files created by Night-Sim 2.4 and earlier versions. - Appendix C presents the configurable X resources, NightStar resources, and widget hierarchy for NightSim.
+It also discusses approaches for dealing with a firewall either on the system acting as the license server or on a system hosting the NightStar RT tools. - Appendix B describes the additional functionality and capabilities of the NightStar RT tools when running Concurrent's RedHawk kernel. - Appendix C discusses the format of configuration files used by NightSim. - Appendix D presents the configurable X resources, NightStar resources, and widget hierarchy for NightSim.